 Have any of these things happened to you?
 If you need to know how to restore your iPhone, iPad or iPod Touch, you're not alone.
 After researching the process, I have gathered the direct steps you can take to restore your iPhone or iPad when you need.

-There are multiple ways to reset your iPod Touch, iPhone and iPad.
-The easiest way is to backup, reset, and and restore from iCloud.
+There are multiple ways to reset your iPod Touch, iPhone, and iPad.
+The easiest way is to backup, reset, and restore from iCloud.
 The other option is to do a reset through iTunes.
 This step-by-step guide breaks down how to restore your iPhone photos from your camera roll, iPhone contacts, and iPhone data using both methods.

 First, I will show you how to restore your iPhone to iCloud backup, as long as it's not frozen.

 In This Guide

 According to Computer World's article on "Why Don't People Back Up Their Mobile Devices?" one in three consumers has suffered digital data loss.
 If you're an iPhone user who has also suffered data loss, or if you do not consistently back up your services, you should practice backing up your data so you can restore from iCloud or iTunes when you suffer a malware attack or other issues.